tapihdev/paths-group-by/README.md

 ### PR run permissions

-This action itself requires the no permission, though `paths-filter` requires the `contents` and `pull-requests` permissions.
+This action itself requires no permission, though `paths-filter` requires the `contents` and `pull-requests` permissions.